Archive for April, 2009

 Enterprising Group Starting the No. 1 Facebook Detective Agency

-The growing popularity of facebook has been behind the formation of the No. 1 Facebook Detective Agency.
-The founders of the agency found that there we a lot of people who wanted to know a few things before they pressed confirm or ignore when accepting new friends on facebook.
+The growing popularity of Facebook has been behind the formation of the No. 1 Facebook Detective Agency.
+The founders of the agency found that there we a lot of people who wanted to know a few things before they pressed confirm or ignore when accepting new friends on the site.
 “A guy I knew in high school showed up,” says Betty Anderson of Westchester, NY, “But all his posts were between 2 a.m. and 4 a.m.
 What does that mean?
 And his profile says he is in a relationship, but it also says he is interested in women and looking for dating.
 How does that work?
-So I hired the No. 1 Facebook Detective Agency and sure enough he is a crazy man living in a shack in the woods.”……..
+So I hired the No. 1 Facebook Detective Agency and sure enough, he is a crazy man living in a shack in the woods.”……..

 The Facebook Quiz – No Bad Answers?

-“Everyone across the board gets an ego lift from taking one of the facebook quizzes”, says quiz creator Mike Geekman.
-All the results are good.
-We didn’t even include the Mesozoic in the “WHICH ERA DO YOU BELONG IN” quiz, though I’m sure in reality we have members that truly do belong there……
+Facebook quizzes”, says quiz creator Mike Geekman.
+The results are all good.
+We didn’t even include the Mesozoic in the “WHICH ERA DO YOU BELONG IN” quiz, though I’m sure we have members that truly belong there.

 12 Steppers Step Right Up On Facebook

-The isolation of the insane is now ending thanks to facebook.
-Henry Nutter, a long time resident of Kirby Forensic Psychiatric Center says, “I can’t believe how many friends I have now thanks to facebook.
+The isolation of the insane is now ending thanks to Facebook.
+Henry Nutter, a long time resident of Kirby Forensic Psychiatric Center says, “I can’t believe how many friends I have now thanks to Facebook.
 And my profile is all true.
 I just left a couple of things out.
 I’ve found all the people I went to high school with and I was really surprised, some of them are really messed up.”….

 In Suburban Recovery

-Cranky grew up in the suburbs.
-It was a place full of scary women running around in golf outfits doing their marketing.
-Giant bottles of gin at every social gathering.
+There were giant bottles of gin at every social gathering.
 A division between men and women.
 The men took the Stamford local into “the city” every day.
 The women shopped and hid the clothes in the back of the closet.
 Irony was king.
 Women did whatever it took to be constantly persistently perky.
 Every medicine cabinet had a plethora of diet pills.
-We nick named one friend’s mother Abba Dabba because she was so hyper every sentence out of her mouth was preceded by, “Abba dabba abba dabba abba dabba Midge….”
+We nick named one friend’s mother Abba Dabba because she was so hyper that every sentence out of her mouth was preceded by, “Abba dabba abba dabba abba dabba Midge….”
 There was a women’s club.
 I was fortunate enough to go one night to hear a talk on marriage.
 Here is a transcription of the notes I secretly took during the meeting:

 “Hello.
 I’d like to introduce myself, I’m Lucienne Brown, and I’ve been a member here at the Manor Club for eighteen years.
 I’m here today to give advice to our junior members.
 My talk is called “Tips for Newlywed Gals.”
-Oh, and I’d like to thank Becky Porterfield) for her invitation, it was she who said to me, “If you know so much about marriage, why don’t you give a seminar on it.”
+Oh, and I’d like to thank Becky Porterfield) for her invitation, it was she who said to me, “If you know so much about marriage, why don’t you give a seminar on it.
 Becky, thank you, thank you.
-What a great idea.
+What a great idea!

 Well dears, lets face it, the first year is the absolute worst – when you’re faced for the first time with the horrible reality of it all with absolutely no tools to deal with it.